-Marriage is always a commitment "until we are parted by death."
+Marriage is a commitment "until we are parted by death."
 Yet, divorce is common in today's world.
 The Episcopal Church will bless a second marriage only after consent of the bishop is obtained.
 This means additional counseling, assurances that commitments to children are fulfilled, minimum time after legal divorce, more time for planning, etc. If divorce is part of your story, please let the priest know immediately so we can help you plan accordingly.

 DOES TRINITY DO SAME GENDER WEDDINGS?